Council tax support and housing benefit

 Why do I now need to pay some council tax?

-Changes have been made to the council tax support scheme from April 2018.
-There have been several changes including:
+Changes were made to the council tax support scheme from April 2018, including:

-1/ The scheme has been amended to fall in line with the changes that have been made to housing benefit, thus making it easier for staff to administer and customers to understand.
+1/ The scheme was amended to fall in line with changes made to housing benefit, thus making it easier for staff to administer and customers to understand.
 These changes include: